Strategic leadership

-Strategic leadership is the ability to influence others to voluntarily make decisions that enhance the prospects for the organization's long-term success while maintaining short-term financial stability.
-Different leadership approaches impact the vision and direction of growth and the potential success of an organization.
-To successfully deal with change, all executives need the skills and tools for both strategy formulation and implementation.

-Managing change and ambiguity requires strategic leaders who not only provide a sense of direction but who can also build ownership and alignment within their workgroups to implement change.

 Processes

 Strategic leadership provides techniques that focus organizations when they are deciding on their purpose and best business practices that are critical for remaining competitive and relevant.
 Being able to learn and adapt has become vital for sustainability.
 Failure to be able to adapt to changing technology, climate change, and economic factors risks the organization becoming obsolete.

 Remaining successful requires a different way of thinking about how to marshal the resources and deliver services.
 Strategic leadership balances a focused analytical perspective with the human dimension of strategy making (as documented by the Park Li Group).
 It is important to engage the entire business in a strategic dialogue in order to lay the foundation for building winning organizations that can define, commit, adjust and adapt their strategy quickly as needed.